Skip to content

 Fragmented storytelling in metafiction may consist of:

 These elements collectively form a complete narrative.
 Unconventional plot development is often used to critique genre conventions, raising questions about narrative expectations and structure.
+Metafictional works may also include an artifact—either physical or conceptual—within the narrative to emphasize the constructed nature of the story and highlight its self-awareness.

 These techniques not only enhance reader engagement but also encourage them to actively participate in constructing the story.